ntustison/Histograms/Text/methods.md

 ## Algorithmic implementations

-In support of the discussion in the Introduction, we performed various experiments to showcase the effects of both nonlinear intensity variation and noise artefacts on the resulting measurements using the algorithms described previously, specifically linear binning [@He:2016aa], hierarchical k-means [@Kirby:2012aa], fuzzy spatial c-means [@Hughes:2018aa], GMM-MRF (specifically, ANTs-based Atropos tailored for functional lung imaging) [@Tustison:2011aa], and a trained CNN with roots in our earlier work [@Tustison:2019ac], which we have dubbed "El Bicho".
-A fair and accurate comparison between algorithms necessitates several considerations which have been outlined previously [@Tustison:2013aa].
+In support of the discussion in the Introduction, we performed various experiments to compare the algorithms described previously, viz. linear binning [@He:2016aa], hierarchical k-means [@Kirby:2012aa], fuzzy spatial c-means [@Hughes:2018aa], GMM-MRF (specifically, ANTs-based Atropos tailored for functional lung imaging) [@Tustison:2011aa], and a trained CNN with roots in our earlier work [@Tustison:2019ac], which we have dubbed "El Bicho".[^3]  A fair and accurate comparison between algorithms necessitates several considerations which have been outlined previously [@Tustison:2013aa].
 In designing the evaluation study:

 * All algorithms and evaluation scripts have been implemented using open-source tools by the first author.
 The linear binning and hierarchical k-means algorithms were recreated using existing R functionality.
 These have been made available as part of the GitHub repository corresponding to this work.[^2] Similarly, N4, fuzzy spatial c-means, Atropos-based lung segmentation, and the trained CNN approach are all available through ANTsR/ANTsRNet: ``ANTsR::n4BiasFieldCorrection``, ``ANTsR::fuzzySpatialCMeansSegmentation``, ``ANTsR::functionalLungSegmentation``, and ``ANTsRNet::elBicho``, respectively.
 Python versions are also available through ANTsPy/ANTsPyNet.
 The trained weights for the CNN are publicly available and are automatically downloaded when running the program.

 * The imaging data used for the evaluation is available upon request and through a data sharing agreement.
 All other data, including additional evaluation plots are available, in the previously specified GitHub repository.

-* An extremely important and characteristic hyperparameter is the number of ventilation clusters.
-In order to minimize differences in our set of evaluations and ensure a fair comparison, we optimized the segmentation based on the specified number of clusters.
-For the evaluations involving multiple algorithms, these were merged post-optimization to only three clusters:  "ventilation defect," "hypo-ventilation," and "other ventilation" where the first two clusters for each output are the same as the original implementations and the remaining clusters are merged into a third category.
+* An extremely important algorithmic hyperparameter is the number of ventilation clusters.
+In order to minimize differences in our set of evaluations, we merged the number of resulting clusters, post-optimization, to only three
+  clusters: "ventilation defect," "hypo-ventilation," and "other ventilation" where the first two clusters for each output are the same as the original implementations and the remaining clusters are merged into a third category.
   It is important to note that none of the evaluations use these categorical definitions in a cross-algorithmic fashion.
 They are only used to assess within-algorithm consistency.

 * One important issue was whether or not to use the N4 bias correction algorithm as a preprocessing step.
-We ultimately decided to include it for a couple reasons.
-It is explicitly used in multiple algorithms (e.g., [@Tustison:2011aa;@He:2016aa;@Shammi:2021aa]) despite the issues raised previously and elsewhere [@He:2020aa] due to the fact that it qualitatively improves image appearance.[^4]  Another practical consideration for N4 preprocessing was due to the parameters of the reference distribution required by the linear binning algorithm.
+We ultimately decided to include it for two reasons.
+First, it is explicitly used in multiple algorithms (e.g., [@Tustison:2011aa;@He:2016aa;@Santyr:2019aa;@Zha:2016aa;@Shammi:2021aa]) despite the issues raised previously due to the fact that it qualitatively improves image appearance.[^4]  Another practical consideration for N4 preprocessing was due to the parameters of the reference distribution required by the linear binning algorithm.
 Additional details are provided in the Results section.

+[^3]:  A software codename designating a work in progress simply based on a shared admiration between the first and last authors of Portuguese futebol.

-[^4]:  This assessment is based on multiple conversations between the first author (as the developer of N4 and Atropos) and co-author Dr. Talissa Altes, one of the most experienced individuals in the field.
+[^4]:  This assessment is based on multiple conversations between the first author (as the developer of N4 and Atropos) and co-author Dr. Talissa Altes.

 [^2]:  https://github.com/ntustison/Histograms